Issues-Based Community Impact

-The Junior League of Atlanta has undertaken two key initiatives to address critical needs in our community.
-Both of these initiatives address unmet needs, yet do not take away from our existing community partners and placements and opportunities.
-Click on either of the below headlines to learn more information about these initiatives and what the League is doing to address them.
+The Junior League of Atlanta, Inc. has undertaken two issues to address critical needs in our community.
+Both of these initiatives address unmet needs, yet do not take away from our existing community partners, placements and opportunities.
+Click on either of the below headlines to learn more information about these initiatives and what the league is doing to address them.

 In 2008, the Junior League of Atlanta adopted as their League Initiative the importance of early care and learning for children age birth to five.
 Programs like Journey to Literacy and the Million Minute Read have worked in the community to further this initiative, but raising awareness on this issue is our next goal.
 To see what key leaders in our community say about early childhood education,click here to watch video.